zeek/zeek/scripts/base/frameworks/packet-filter/index.rst

 :doc:`/scripts/base/frameworks/packet-filter/main.zeek`

-   This script supports how Bro sets its BPF capture filter.
-By default Bro sets a capture filter that allows all traffic.
-If a filter is set on the command line, that filter takes precedence over the default open filter and all filters defined in Bro scripts with the :zeek:id:`capture_filters` and :zeek:id:`restrict_filters` variables.
+   This script supports how Zeek sets its BPF capture filter.
+By default Zeek sets a capture filter that allows all traffic.
+If a filter is set on the command line, that filter takes precedence over the default open filter and all filters defined in Zeek scripts with the :zeek:id:`capture_filters` and :zeek:id:`restrict_filters` variables.

 :doc:`/scripts/base/frameworks/packet-filter/netstats.zeek`

    This script reports on packet loss from the various packet sources.
-   When Bro is reading input from trace files, this script will not report any packet loss statistics.
+   When Zeek is reading input from trace files, this script will not report any packet loss statistics.